lodpp/network-weathermap-prometheus-datasource/README.md

 - **intf_name:** the interface on that target specifically. ( only tested with ciscoishh intf name )
 - **series_in/series_out:** the series to look into. ( only tested with ifHCInOctets/ifHCOutOctets )

+Something like this for dual series
+- prometheus:proto:remote_host:remote_port:instance:intf_name:series_in:series_out

+and with a single series:
+- prometheus:proto:remote_host:remote_port:instance:intf_name:series_in

 ## Adding the datasource to weathermap